Fate of entanglement in quadratic Markovian dissipative systems: Effect of the dissipation on the propagating modes of the Liouvillian

 In the case of linear dissipation and quadratic Hamiltonian, we rewrite~\eqref{eq:lindblad_op}, in terms of local fermionic Majorana operators or bosonic position and momentum operators $x_j,p_j$.
 We obtain

 The Kossakowski matrix $K$ is Hermitian and positive-semidefinite, and it can be decomposed as $K=A+iB$, with $A$ real symmetric and positive-semidefinite and $B$ real antisymmetric.
-In the following, we always assume invariance under one-site translations.
+For fermionic systems, the $r_j$ are the Majorana fermions, whereas for bosons $r = (x_1, p_1, . . . , x_L, p_L)$ (see the main text).
+In the following, we will always assume invariance under one-site translations.